Plasma antennas do apply plasma discharges either

 Telecommunication, navigation in the L band.

 Numerical code able to simulate a plasma antenna elements have been implemented and validated.
-An antenna mock-up have been manufactured and tested both in open field and in anechoic chamber.
+An antenna mock-up has been manufactured and tested both in open field and in anechoic chamber.
 Current TRL is 4.

 An internal development is currently ongoing to target TRL 5.